debymf/generating_android_howto/README.md

 ## Dataset files

 The generated AndroidHowTo dataset is available in the ```androidhowto_dataset``` folder.
-The downloaded files needed for generating this dataset in folder ```prep```.
 If you want to generate the dataset yourself, follow the steps below.

-### Running the code to generate AndroidHowTo dataset:
+## Running the code to generate AndroidHowTo dataset:

 Download all the files in used_warc.paths